 Welcome to the Hideaway 100™ of 1979, the countdown of my favorite songs from 1979.
 Instead of just looking at my digital library as I have done for the past two countdowns (1973 and 1976), I copied the list of every Billboard Hot 100 single that charted in 1979 - all 481 songs - from this handy dandy site and pasted it into a Google Spreadsheet and then proceeded to winnow it down, removing songs I need never hear again, listening to songs I was unfamiliar with and eventually cutting it down to about 250 songs I really like.
-Then I went through the WLS Weekly Forty-Fives Charts from November 1978 through end of year 1979 and added any songs I liked that were not already on my list of 250 as WLS, for better or for worse, was still my primary source of music back in 1979.
+Then I went through the WLS Weekly Forty-Fives Charts from November 1978 through the end of the year 1979 and added any songs I liked that were not already on my list of 250 as WLS, for better or for worse, was still my primary source of music back in 1979.
 The list was now around 265 songs and required my signature only-one-song-per-artist culling ritual, resulting in nearly 100 songs being relegated to the runners-up list.
-I then cross-referenced the remaining list of singles for possible existence on the twelve inch single format and narrowed that subset down to a dozen of my favorites.
+I then cross-referenced the remaining list of singles for possible existence on the twelve-inch single format and narrowed that subset down to a dozen of my favorites.
 The final cuts were made over a solid week of intense day and night listening, bringing us down to the shiny 1979 Hideaway 100™.
 Let's begin the countdown!

 This song slinks in quietly before Mr. Brood comes in sounding all menacing Iggy Pop crossed with a snookered Warren Zevon describing what I imagine is his typical "Saturdaynight" spent with friends and substances and lasting well into Sundaymorning.
-My friend Mark, in an extremely generous mood, might call this one a Lost AT40 Single cause it snuck up to number 35 while sensei jb called it "the most kick-ass thing on the radio that summer" and has mentioned it five times on The Hits Just Keep On Comin' over the past ten years. jb was johnny on the spot back in 1979 but I didn't come across this song from Herman Brood and His Wild Romance (great name) until the early Eighties, while listening to my town's two FM rock stations neither one of which exists any more.
+My friend Mark, in an extremely generous mood, might call this one a Lost AT40 Single cause it snuck up to number 35 while sensei jb called it "the most kick-ass thing on the radio that summer" and has mentioned it five times on The Hits Just Keep On Comin' over the past ten years. jb was johnny on the spot back in 1979 but I didn't come across this song from Herman Brood and His Wild Romance (great name) until the early Eighties while listening to my town's two FM rock stations neither one of which exists anymore.
 (Nor does Herman, who passed in 2001.)
 But I'll always have this song.
-Even though they tried to turn it into a electronic dance anthem a decade ago.
+Even though they tried to turn it into an electronic dance anthem a decade ago.

 When is a cover version not really a cover version?
 Is it when some of the original members of Classics IV, who recorded the 1968 number 3 hit "Spooky" later recorded it again, rocking it up to the max with various instrumental solos, with their new group the Atlanta Rhythm Section?
 Don't know, don't care.
-Still trot this one out each and every Halloween for a little mood music.
+I still trot this one out each and every Halloween for a little mood music.

 Crystal Gayle sang five songs that I really like.
 All four were Top 10 Adult Contemporary Hits and three of them were also Top 20 hits on the Hot 100.
 The first one was the sweet lite jazz lounge of "Don't It Make My Brown Eyes Blue" and the fourth was "Half The Way" which probably would've been a hit for any of the female vocalists of that time say Linda Ronstadt or Olivia Newton-John or the Pointer Sisters.
 Never really considered Ms. Gayle the country chanteuse that she was made out to be despite her more than forty Country Top 40 hits, including this one which was her sixth Number One on the chart.
 (My other favorite Crystal Gayle songs are "Why Have You Left The One You Left Me For", "Talking In Your Sleep" and "You and I" her great slow jam duet with Eddie Rabbitt.)

 A slow burning disco instrumental that sounds equally at home on the dance floor or on the big screen, which is where it originally appeared after director Alan Parker asked red-hot producer Giorgio Moroder for a song that sounded like "I Feel Love" to use in his film Midnight Express.
 The three minutes and change single edit is a fine introduction though I prefer to stretch out to the eight and half minute full-length soundtrack cut.
 (For a really, really different take on the song, check out the Shooter Jennings version from his new album Countach (For Giorgio).
-Over the song's vaguely familiar synth lines, amateur astronaut and gaming guru Garriott de Cayeux talks about scale of perspective, virtual reality and the interdependence of humanity.)
+Over the song's vaguely familiar synth lines, amateur astronaut and gaming guru Garriott de Cayeux talks about the scale of perspective, virtual reality and the interdependence of humanity.)

 Ain't gonna lie about it, I have always loved "Da Ya Think I'm Sexy?" which completely overshadowed this follow-up single from the Blondes Have More Fun album.
 It's a fun little bouncy number complete with silly "doo doo" background vocals and Rod airing his laundry list of alleged abuses at the hands of the fairer sex, even namechecking dear old "Maggie" from his earlier hit "Maggie May".
 This one made it to number 22 on the Hot 100 but only managed to hit number 27 on the WLS Forty-fives chart.